.jpeg&w=2048&q=75)

 Unmatched throughput (1-10 Gbps), lowest latency (4-5ms), and absolute reliability.
 Non-negotiable for performance-critical applications.

-If coax is already available, MoCA 2.5 provides excellent performance (2.5 Gbps), low latency, and exceptional reliability.
-Often overlooked but highly practical.
+If coax is already present, MoCA 2.5 delivers strong performance (2.5 Gbps), low latency, and high reliability with minimal installation disruption.
+Frequently overlooked in favor of more expensive alternatives.

-Pure wireless backhaul suffers inherent limitations: the 50% penalty, RF interference, and inconsistent performance.
-Even WiFi 7 MLO can't fully overcome these physics.
+Pure wireless backhaul inherits unavoidable constraints: the 50% penalty per hop, RF interference, and inconsistent throughput under load.
+WiFi 7 MLO mitigates but does not eliminate these physics.

 Your optimal backhaul choice depends entirely on your home's existing infrastructure.